yuvaraju98/Autoinstaller/README.md

 # Autoinstaller

-The objective os this software is to provide a GUI view for software installations in Linux
+The objective of this software is to provide a GUI view for software installations in Linux